liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 If that was the case, then the reason they chose that lifestyle might also be the same.

-"Could it be that, the reason Musica and the others want Emilia to give up the Royal Selection has something to do with the Demi-human War?"
+Petra: \[Could it be that, the reason Musica and the others want Emilia to give up the Royal Selection has something to do with the Demi-human War?\]

-"…Miss, can you read people's minds?"
+Musica: \[…Miss, can you read people's minds?\]

-"I cannot.
-I do sometimes wish I could read them."
+Petra: \[I cannot.
+I do sometimes wish I could read them.\]

 Sometimes, Ram and Otto and the others said and did things that made you think they could read others's minds.
 Still, putting aside Otto, who